Do I Have Water Rights on My Property

 2. Application and Limitations:

-• Limitations may include restrictions on well depth, pumping rates, and protection of other water users’ rights and environmental resources.
+• Limitations may include restrictions on well depth, pumping rates, and the protection of other water users’ rights and environmental resources.

 How to Determine Water Rights On Your Property